 You are eligible to open and fund an HSA if you:

-• Are enrolled in an HSA-eligible CDHP.
+• Are enrolled in an HSA-eligible HDHP.

 • Are not covered by other non-qualified high deductible health plans, such as your spouse’s non-qualified high deductible health plan, Health Care Flexible Spending Account or Health Reimbursement Account.